 Add ¾ off the garlic and herb paste to the rib roast and apply it to all sides of the roast.
 Season the roast well on all sides with salt and pepper and place in a roasting pan.

-Bake at 475° for 25 minutes and then turn the heat down to 325° and cook for 70 minutes for a rare to medium rare internal temperature.
+Bake at 475° for 25 minutes and then turn the heat down to 325° and cook for 60 minutes for a rare to medium rare internal temperature, or once it reaches a 115° internally using a thermometer.

 With about 25 minutes left in the cooking process add the potatoes, the remaining garlic and herb paste, and salt and pepper to a large bowl and toss until coated.